 Dental bridges are the traditional option for missing teeth.
 They are used to fill in the gap created by one or more missing teeth.
 It is essential to replace missing teeth in order to prevent bone loss in the jaw as well as to avoid teeth shifting or rotating, which can disrupt the functionality of the patient’s bite.
 If the tooth is not replaced and shifting occurs, it can lead to broken or chipped teeth elsewhere in the mouth.
 Bone loss can also create changes in the facial appearance, making people look older than they are.

 Both dental bridges and crowns can be matched to the existing colour of the patient’s other teeth in order to preserve the uniformity of the smile.
-Today’s bridges and crowns look just like natural teeth.
+Bridges and crowns can look just like natural teeth.